-Scheduled banks and NBFCs which offer online lending services form the digital lending market.
-This was expected to be worth over 350 billion dollars by 2023, indicating an extraordinary growth.
-Many digital lending platforms lend not only to MSMEs, but to individuals as well.
-Theses financial services range from small personal loans for buying a new TV, to buy-now-pay-later-loans and educational loans, car, or even small housing loans.
-The main advantages of digital lending was the comfortable and easy access via mobile devices as well as less paperwork and eligibility checks than in a bank branch office.
-Ahmedabad-based Lendingkart was the leading lending tech start-up in terms of assets under management, followed by Mumbai-based InCred and Aye Finance from Gurugram.
+Digital lending platforms lend not only to MSMEs, but also to retail customers.
+Their financial services range from small personal loans for buying a new TV, to buy-now-pay-later-loans and educational loans, cars, or even small housing loans.
+The service enables customers with comfortable and easy access to credit via mobile devices.
+It also ensures lesser paperwork and fewer eligibility checks than in a bank branch office.
+The COVID-19 pandemic further intensified the use of digital lending services in India.

 Business growth in the sector is marked by the success of digital lending companies like Lendingkart, InCred, Mobikwik, and Aye Finance.
 Millennials and Gen Z are also increasingly embracing the idea of micro-credit and purchase buy now pay later services.
 BNPL, a sub-segment of digital lending, although, in its nascent stages in India, has quickly risen to global prominence.
 BNPL services can be availed seamlessly by customers at lower interest charges and without a credit history.

 Challenges within the segment

 Although digital lending platforms and NBFCs in general set out to fill the credit demand gap, this did not come without shortcomings.
 Reports of suicides as a result of bullying by dubious lending companies shocked the entire sector.
 The spread of peer-to-peer (P2P) lending platforms specifically, produced difficulties in regulating the sector, despite the Reserve Bank of India reviewing its master directions on NBFC lending and tightening regulations for unethical lending by fake apps.